 The thoughtfulness that went into designing the Cybex Gazelle S is impressive.
 A “convertible” stroller is nothing new, but it takes a little more effort than I’d like to design it well.

-The Gazelle S has impressed me so far as it’s relatively easy to convert from a single to a double stroller.
-It has plenty of suitable configurations, including a possibility to put the newborn and later younger sibling on the top closer to the parent (Uppababy didn’t allow this due to weight limitations).
+The Gazelle S has impressed me as it’s relatively easy to convert from a single to a double stroller.
+It has plenty of suitable configurations, including a possibility to put the newborn and later younger sibling on the top closer to the parent (Uppababy didn’t allow this due to weight limitations on the seat).

-It can support the weight of my big toddler seamlessly, regardless of the seat.
+It can support the weight of a toddler seamlessly, regardless of the seat.
 The construction supports more than twenty different setups for babies and toddlers.

 You can adjust the stroller to either face forwards or backward (the parent-facing mode) so that your baby can look directly at you.
 The Gazelle S stroller also has an additional kid board that can accommodate up to three children.
 Or two kids and a cat or small dog in the basket 😉